 That sounds like a lot of protein, but it is not a difficult goal to meet.
 A typical day might look like this:

 A poached egg with 2 pieces of whole grain toast and a piece of fruit for breakfast; a high protein bar for a mid-morning snack; a turkey sandwich, green salad, and a Greek yogurt for lunch; a handful of almonds and a glass of milk (or soymilk) as an afternoon snack; beef or tofu and veggie stir fry with brown rice for dinner.

 If you have difficulty meeting your protein goals, you may consider supplementing your diet by adding a few ounces of silken tofu or protein powder to a yogurt and fruit smoothie.
+Perhaps even trying milk protein isolate may make a great difference.
 And keep in mind that it all accumulates throughout the day; if you make a conscious effort to eat at least a little protein with every meal or snack, you’ll be surprised how quickly it will add up.

 - Gray, N. (2013, Sept 13).
 Increased protein protects against muscles during diet and weight loss, say researchers.
 Retrieved from NutraIngredients.com: http://www.nutraingredients.com/Research/Increased-protein-protects-against-muscles-during-diet-and-weight-loss-say-researchers

 - Pasiakos, S. e.
 (September 2013).
 Effects of high-protein diets o fat-free mass and muscle protein synthesis following weight loss: a randomized controlled trial.
 FASEB Journal, 3837-3847.